sanfinity-Iot/openremote/Developer-Guide:-Installing-Docker.md

 ## Remote Engine

+### Installing a remote engine

-For a remote engine (hosted deployment), you need SSH public key access to a Linux host (preferably CentOS), and then Docker Machine can do the rest:
+To install a remote engine (hosted deployment), you need SSH public key access to a Linux host (preferably CentOS), and then Docker Machine can do the rest:

 ```
 docker-machine create --driver generic \